devgoon/spring-boot-docker-sandbox/README.md

 ###

 Consider this project as a template for using technologies like gradle, docker and SpringBoot.
-Not meant to be a comprehensive, but a wide demonstration of commonly used frameworks.
+It's not meant to be comprehensive, but a wide demonstration of commonly used frameworks.
 I consider this my personal cookbook.

 ## Building